dfttoolkit package¶

 Get the distance between all atoms in the current Geometry object.
 Gives an symmetric array where distances between atom i and j are denoted in the array elements (ij) and (ji).

-Get the distance between two atoms in the current Geometry object.
+Get the distance between two atoms in the current Geometry.

 - get_distance_to_equivalent_atoms(other_geometry) float64 [source]¶